marjamis/xray/README.md

 docker stack deploy --compose-file ./docker-compose <stack-name>
 ```

-## Examples provided
+## Examples
-All applications does/will have:
+All applications do/will have:
 * Docker containerised
 * Traces through a front-end and a back-end application
 * Uses sampling based of a configuration file